Asian shares rebound on strong US economic data

 Advertisement

-ENERGY: Benchmark U.S. crude rose 14 cents to $72.26 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude rose 19 cents to $72.31 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 0.8 percent on Thursday to close at $72.12.
-Brent crude, used to price international oils, was flat at $81.38 per barrel.
+Brent crude, used to price international oils, added 10 cents to $81.48.
+It settled at $81.38 per barrel in London.